landongyu/event-scheduler/README.md

 ## Features

 - **Add Event**: Users can add new events with a title, date, and description.
+If an event with the same title is added, it will replace the existing event.
 - **Remove Event**: Users can remove events based on their title.
-- **List Events**: Users can list all scheduled events in a sorted manner.
+- **List Events**: Users can list all scheduled events in a sorted manner, ordered by date (which is Implemented by AVL tree).
 - **Exit**: Users can exit the application.
+- **Optional Description**: While adding an event, providing a description is optional.

 ## Why Use AVL Tree?